LouisYLWang/Sync-Sofa/readme.md

 ## FAQ

 1. **Q:** When I installed, Chrome popup says that Sync Sofa requires the permissions of `read and change your data on a number of websites` and `read your browsing history`, sounds so horrible, is that safe?
 **A:** We do not collect your browsing data, the only thing we do is to get your current tab information and make sure you are visiting a site we support ([support list](#supported-list)).
 All information is collected and processed locally.
-We do not mess up the data on the websites you are watching, just inject a sync script to get your pause, play and seek operation. **All source code can be reviewed at [our github page](https://github.com/LouisYLWang/Sync-Sofa), we promise everything we did is necessary and not harmful.**
+We do not mess up the data on the websites you are watching, just inject a sync script to get your pause, play, and seek operation. **All source code can be reviewed at [our github page](https://github.com/LouisYLWang/Sync-Sofa), we promise everything we did is necessary and not harmful.**

 2. If your find your extension **button is darken**, please first make sure you are in a video playing page.